IT20126292/IT20126292/README.md

 - 🤝 I’m looking for help to **Programming, Web Development, UI/UX Designing, Graphic Designing and Video Editing related projects**, feel free to dm me.

-- 👨‍💻 All of my ongoing & completed projects are available at [Github](https://github.com/IT20126292).
+- 👨‍💻 All of my ongoing & completed projects are available at my [Github](https://github.com/IT20126292) profile.

 - 💬 Ask me about **Anything related to what I am currently learning😅.**
 <!-- newly added line -->